tensorpack/tensorpack/docs/tutorial/model.md

 When defining the model you can construct the graph using whatever library you feel comfortable with.

 Usually, slim/tflearn/tensorlayer are just symbolic functions, calling them is nothing different from calling `tf.add`.
-However it's a bit different to use sonnet/Keras.
+However it is a bit different to use sonnet/Keras.

 sonnet/Keras manages the variable scope by their own model classes, and calling their symbolic functions always creates new variable scope.
 See the [Keras example](../examples/mnist-keras.py) for how to